 There are three main categories of hiking expenses that you are going to need to fund:

 Keep an eye out for good airfare deals.
 As an example I was booking a flight to Chamonix in France in 2015 and sat down one Friday afternoon to book our flights.
 I got distracted before I completed the booking so went back to book the next morning.
-The flight prices had been reduced by 50%; a big saving.
-A word of warning its rare to get good deals close to the flight time so look at your flights at least six months in advance.
+In the space of 10 hours the flight prices had been reduced by 50%; a big saving.
+A word of warning its rare to get good deals close to the flight time so look at your flights at least 4-6 months in advance.

 Accomodation costs can vary depending on whether you choose to stay in the local back packers or hotels/motels at the start and the end of your trips and for rest days mid trip.